-The Sacramento Superior Court drafted local rules related to the complaint process for private mediators and evaluators.
-If approved by the Judicial Council, the rules will take effect January 1, 2012.
+The Sacramento Superior Court adopted a local rule related to the complaint process for private mediators and evaluators.
+The local rule became effective on January 1, 2012.

 Recommendation 2.7.a-See pages 58-62 of the audit report for information on the related finding.